-In an Adderall addiction program, students taper off the drug slowly to uncomfortable nasty withdrawal symptoms.
+In an Adderall addiction program, students taper off the drug slowly to avoid uncomfortable withdrawal symptoms.
 And they learn how to build healthy lives with no room for drug misuse and abuse.

 Students may also learn more effective ways to handle their courses.
-They might learn healthy lifestyle tips, such as how to plan out their assignments and access tutoring centers at school.
+They might pick up healthy lifestyle tips, such as how to plan out their assignments and access tutoring centers at school.